ProjectBay/ng-ssr-docker/ssrtest/README.md

 localhost:4200 is now unreachable.

-To see a working workaround, checkout the "fix" branch, build & run the docker image again.
+To see a working workaround, checkout the "fix" branch, run pnpm install - build & run the docker image again.